Guide

 With Xero Payroll, you can enter bonus details directly into your payroll run, so everything from compliance to reporting is handled seamlessly.

-Plus, with Xero Me, your employees can access their own payslips, view leave balances, submit timesheets, and even check that their bonus has been added correctly – all from the app.
+Plus, with Xero Me, your employees can access their own payslips, view leave balances, submit timesheets, and even check that their bonus has been added correctly, all from the app.
 This puts more control in their hands and saves valuable admin time for managers.

-Case study: Priyanka’s bonus check
+Case study: Priyanka's bonus cheque

 Priyanka works in a busy consulting firm.
 At the end of the quarter, she receives a performance bonus.
 Using the Xero Me app, she quickly checks her payslip on her phone to confirm the bonus has been included.

 When she notices the amount looks different from what was agreed, she flags it straight away with her payroll manager.
 They immediately update the record, and Priyanka receives the corrected payment in the next run.
-Thanks to Xero Payroll and Xero Me working together, everything is reported properly and fixed quickly – with no stress for either side.

 Commission tracking and payment systems